Do you just have a cool logo? Or branding that really works?

 2. a good logo works everywhere

 Consistent colors, clear shapes and clean proportions reduce the cognitive load when viewing – our brain prefers what is easy to process (Lee & Labroo, Journal of Marketing Research, 2004).
-Or to put it more simply: what is understandable works better.

 3. the work of branding experts is evident in everyday life